bdobyns/silver-funicular/rescue-mission/ke-docker/How-To-Krugle-Enterprise-2.4.3.1.md

 We should be able to verify it's *still* running with `docker ps -a` and the line for this should not say "Exited" in the status column.

+Stop it with `docker stop` and the container id.